 Joanna has served as both director and president of volunteer and professional organizations across Canada, whereby her primary objective has been to lobby provincial governments on issues relating to the members she represented, in addition to developing and delivering education and social programs.
 Joanna has a BCOM from St. Francis Xavier University, is a graduate of British Petroleum's intensive in-house Conflict and Negotiations training course, holds a Graduate Certificate in Project Leadership from Cornell University, and a Graduate Certificate in Negotiations Mastery from the Harvard School of Business.

-Joanna is the Managing Partner and Co-Founder of the Negotiations Collective.
+Joanna is the CEO and Co-Founder of the Negotiations Collective.

 Melissa Fortunato is a retired FBI Special Agent.
 She retired in June 2022 with over 23 years as a federal law enforcement officer.
 During her career, Melissa was assigned to the New York City and Cleveland field offices.